byexamples/byexample/docs/languages/javascript.md

 }
 ```

-Anonymous function can be created as part of an larger example.
+Anonymous functions can be *created as part of* a larger example.

 ```javascript
 > var a = [1, 2, 3]